 Power by Ilmor

 There’s bright LED lighting underneath.
 Inside, of course, the focal point is the twin Ilmor 6.0L, 380-hp engines.
 The beauty behind these is really two-fold.
 First there is no raw water running through these engines.
 Raw water is pumped up to the heat exchanger on the front of the engine to cool the glycol fluid that cools the engine.
 Everything else is glycol cooled heat-exchange system.

 The second component is that all of the checkpoints are located at the front of the engine, such as the dipstick, coolant, outdrive oil, engine oil, and there’s a drip tray around the oil filter.

 Lower Units.
 The outdrives are built by Yanmar for their diesel engines which means that they are beefy to take the high torque diesels put out.
 They have a hydraulic-cone clutch that is silent and silky smooth.
 These two details mean that they are probably the strongest sterndrives on the market.
 Everything else on the outdrives, such as the trim and the steering, is all controlled by Ilmor.

 The Bow – Ground Tackle

-Fully forward is a turn-and-lock latch that opens a hatch that gets supported by a stainless-steel gas assist strut.
+Fully forward is a turn-and-lock latch that opens a hatch that gets supported by a stainless-steel gas-assist strut.
 Inside is a Lewmar windlass leading out to a through-the-stem anchor roller, and an ULTRA anchor is mounted on top of the roller.
 There’s a cleat for securing the anchor rode.
 There’s easy access to the rode storage.
-A remote control and an actuator for the washdown is all located here as well.
-With the hatch closed, there are pull-up cleats to both sides, LED dock lights, and a pop-up navigation light.
+A remote control and an actuator for the washdown are all located here as well.
+With the hatch closed, there are pull-up cleats to both sides, LED dock lights, and pop-up navigation light.